 CFDs, or contracts for difference, are a trade agreement that reflects the constantly fluctuating values of global financial markets.
 While CFDs have historically been the province of knowledgeable, high-level traders, they’ve become an area of special interest for casual and first-time investors in recent years.

 CFD trades are based on changes in the projected prices of assets and not the assets themselves.
-They give traders a chance to benefit from the profitability of a particular asset without actually having to own it.
+They give traders the chance to speculate on both falling and rising prices of a particular asset – without actually having to own it.

 It all boils down to the difference in the asset’s opening and closing values.